-Save for different provisions of the law and regulations, the suspension shall not last beyond six months.
-After this limit has expired, the Chairman of the Board of Directors shall enter the revocation of the suspended member among the items to be addressed in the next Board meeting.
+Save for different provisions of the law and regulations, the suspension shall not last beyond 30 days for cases indicated above by i. to iv. and six months for cases indicated above sub v..
+After this limit has expired, the Chair of the Board of Directors shall enter the revocation of the suspended member among the items to be addressed in the next Board meeting.
 Members not revoked shall be fully reinstated in office and the replacing alternate member shall remain as an alternate member.